1ccs-todd/BSD-PIA-connections/README.md

-# Manual PIA VPN Connections
+# Configure PIA VPN Connections

 ### This is a FreeBSD/TrueNAS CORE Wireguard and OpenVPN fork of https://github.com/glorious1/manual-connections/.
 ### Which is a FreeBSD OpenVPN fork of the original Linux scripts at https://github.com/pia-foss/manual-connections.